 In and outside of matches you will be interacting with the NPC contestants of the game.
 Each one have their own personalities, likes and dislikes and they will be forging friendships and ally’s with each other in addition to you.
 Your choices can heavily affect the way the game plays out.

 Not only will friends be more likely not to vote you out, but they can also provide you with boons, whether that be ammo or aiding you in a match, such as knocking out some engines of a convoy you were about to fight.

 Enemies, on the other hand, will not only try to vote you out but could sabotage you in a match, A voted off contestants feelings toward you will carry ripple effects even in to the finale.

 Your crew members and the show announcer all have talented voice actors and the choices and dialogue your fellow contestants offer really sells the theme.
 One of them appears to be based on a character from one my favorite book series and that tickles me pink.
 Bow to Blood flawlessly nails the feeling of being on a reality show and captures the drama contained within them.

 It’s fun and unique, it’s most certainly has replay value but is also a little bit shallow without any kind of progression to speak of.
-Yet the reality TV show aspect is so incredibly charming and well done that I’d say its worth the price of admission of $19.99.
+Yet the reality TV show aspect is so incredibly charming and well done that I’d say it is worth the price of admission. of $19.99.

 I hesitate to recommend it for $29.99 on the PlayStation 4 but that version does offer VR support.
 That’s not for me personally, but if you like VR, perhaps the extra dough is worth it.

 (After writing this review the PlayStation 4 version dropped in price to match the other platforms at $19.99)